openchain/docs/docs/source/general/overview.rst

 7. Multiple levels of control:

   - Fully open ledger that can be joined anonymously.
-  - Closed ledger where participants must be approved by the administrator.
+  - :ref:`Closed-loop ledger <closed-loop>` where participants must be approved by the administrator.
   - A mix of the above where approved users enjoy more rights than anonymous users.

 8. Hierarchical account system allowing to set permissions at any level.